-Funded by the Victorian Advocacy Futures Grant under the Department of Health and Human Services (DHHS), our project is called Health Advocacy Project.
+Funded by the Victorian Advocacy Futures Grant, Department of Health and Human Services (now known as Department of Families, Fairness and Housing).

 The project seeks to explore new models of accessing mainstream health system for Victorians who are deaf or hard of hearing.

 The project was governed by a Steering Committee, consisting of a representative from each organisation including Deaf Victoria, which meets every two months.